TylorS/typed/apps/website/content/guides/cooperative-by-design.md

 <span id="keep-those-promises-observable"></span>
 <span id="a-toolkit-not-a-takeover"></span>

-These contracts matter when they protect someone's unfinished work.
-Test an obsolete completion, a keyed reorder and an interrupted owner—not only the final screenshot.
 You can adopt the capability you need in one part of a page.
 [Run the counter](/explore/quick-start) to start building, or [choose a library boundary](/explore/library-developers) to extend the toolkit.